Digital technologies are key to economic diversification

 The speed of an Internet connection is a crucial determinant of the online activities that can be undertaken.
 The slowest connections may only support basic online communications, such as email and instant messaging, while faster connections can facilitate online activities such as accessing government and financial services, social media, and making online purchases.
 The digital delivery of services from suppliers domestically or abroad often relies on greater bandwidth to support high-quality video calls or streaming.

 In many countries, fixed line technologies play a crucial role (alongside mobile) in delivering Internet connectivity.
 While fixed broadband is, in general, widespread in Northern America, Europe, Oceania and Eastern Asia, other regions have much lower subscription rates.
-Furthermore, the contracted speed of fixed broadband subscriptions varies considerably between regions (Figure 2).
+Furthermore, the contracted speed of fixed broadband subscriptions varies considerably between regions (figure 2).

 Figure 2.
+Slow Internet connection speeds limit engagement in the digital economy Figure 2.
 Slow Internet connection speeds limit engagement in the digital economy

-(Fixed broadband subscriptions per 100 inhabitants, by contracted speed, 2021, SDG 17.6.1)
+Fixed broadband subscriptions per 100 inhabitants, by contracted speed, 2021 (SDG 17.6.1)

 Source: UNCTAD calculations based on -—